xjlin0/Intro-to-Challenges-DBC/README.md

 ### 2015  Help us and share your challenge!
 * 06/17  Genesh: T-shirt shopping
 * 06/24  Jessie: Company tracker
 * 07/01  Your spot!
 Let's help you!
 * 07/08  Your spot!
 Let's help you!
 * 07/15  Your spot!
 Let's help you!
 * 07/22  Your spot!
 Let's help you!
 * 07/29  Your spot!
 Let's help you!
 * 08/05  Your spot!
 Let's help you!

 ## Invited speakers and topics

-- July: Michael: The Pathfinder
+- Michael: The Pathfinder (July)
-- July: Brittney: Conway's Game of Life?
-TBD
+- Brittney: Conway's Game of Life?
+(TBD, July)
 - Jack: Shopping suggestions.
 - Genesh: Mailing labels/Student scores
 - Yumiko: Server monitor

 ## Other challenges for you